mailmanmedia/ContentCurator-2/replit.md

 # Mailman Media - The Production Post

 ## Overview
-The Production Post is Mailman Media's content creation platform designed for in-depth Liverpool FC YouTube channel analysis and visual content generation.
-It provides AI-powered tools and branded templates to produce YouTube-ready assets such as thumbnails, infographics, statistical charts, and analytical dashboards.
-The platform combines data-driven insights with professional visual design to support soccer analytics, transfer analysis, and story visualization, aiming to revolutionize sports content creation with data-rich, visually appealing narratives for a global audience.
+The Production Post is Mailman Media's content creation platform for in-depth Liverpool FC YouTube channel analysis and visual content generation.
+It provides AI-powered tools and branded templates to produce YouTube-ready assets like thumbnails, infographics, statistical charts, and analytical dashboards.
+The platform combines data-driven insights with professional visual design to revolutionize sports content creation with data-rich, visually appealing narratives for a global audience, focusing on soccer analytics, transfer analysis, and story visualization.

 ## User Preferences
 Preferred communication style: Simple, everyday language.